You are listening to the most listened to radio talk show in America, a Rush Limbaugh program on the one and only Excellence in Broadcasting Network.

 Speaking of polls, the pre-election polls in North Dakota were right on the money.

-You didn't know that, snurdly.
+You didn't know that, snurdily?

 North Dakota voters rejected proposals to institute religious freedom laws and rejected proposal to repeal all property taxes during yesterday's primary election.

-What in the name of Sam?
+What in the name of Sam, what?

-Sixty-two percent of the returns counted when this story was published.
+62% of the returns counted when this story was published.

-Measure three, property tax repeal, I'm actually measure two, the property tax repeal was being defeated 78-22%.
+Measure three, property tax repeal, I'm sorry, measure two, the property tax repeal, was being defeated 78 to 22 percent, and the margins remained roughly the same throughout the county.

 I have some additional numbers on the North Dakota situation.

-Remember that the state is Flush with revenue because of the oil boom that's taking place.
+Remember that the state is flush with revenue because of the oil boom that's taking place.

 There's just been that much more commerce going on.

-Sales tax revenue is up 86%.
+Sales tax revenue was up 86 percent.

 A lot of this, sad to say, was unexpected.